 The scandal erupted when it was discovered Willie’s body was so badly decomposed it could not be shown to the public; instead, organizers put a stuffed version in the casket.

-For the next five years, a replacement, “Wee Willie,” fulfilled the role until he was replace by “Wee Willie 2.”
+For the next five years, a replacement, “Wee Willie,” fulfilled the role until he was replaced by “Wee Willie 2.”

 2016 BABY ANIMALS COIN

-Famous for its winter hibernation, the woodchuck (or groundhog) ventures out of its underground burrow during the warmer months to sun itself or find food; but when it’s not eating, the woodchuck is typically caring for its young.
+Famous for its winter hibernation, the groundhog – also known as a woodchuck – ventures out of its underground burrow during the warmer months to sun itself or find food.
+When it’s not eating, the woodchuck is typically caring for its young.

-Designed by Canadian artist Michelle Grant, the 2016-dated silver coin captures a tender moment between mother and offspring in a continuing celebration of family bonds among Canada’s iconic animal species.
-Selective colour showcases the young woodchuck alongside the colourful vegetation that’s catching its eye.
-To the left, an engraving depicts a protective mother keeping a watchful eye on her young from the opening of the burrow, which is surrounded by grass and dirt at the foot of a large boulder.
+Designed by Canadian artist Michelle Grant, the 2016-dated silver coin captures a tender moment between a mother and her offspring.
+Selective colour showcases the young woodchuck alongside vegetation, and to the left, an engraving depicts a protective mother watching her young from the opening of a burrow, which is surrounded by grass and dirt at the foot of a large boulder.